aeberspaecher/simpleMath/README.rst

 - newVec (default): use bold italic letters for vectors.

-- oldVec:do not change standard LaTeX \vec definition.
+- oldVec: do not change standard LaTeX \vec definition.

 Commands
 ========

-At the time being, there is no typesetted list of commands.
+At the time being, there is no typeset list of commands.
 Have a look at the source code itself.